dzerus3/Cataclysm-JSON-Browser/README.md

-# This project is still heavily WIP
+# This project is being rewritten from scratch

 # Cataclysm JSON Browser
 ## Version 0.0.5 - Alpha